bhatti/simple-storage/kotlin/storage-api/README.md

 ## Data structure
 Each file is stored as artifact with following attributes:
+- organization: organization name/id for the artifact
-- app: application name for the artifact
+- system: system name/id for the artifact
-- job: job/group for the artifact
+- subsystem: subsystem/job/group for the artifact
 - name : name of the artifact
+- username: username for the artifact
 - contentType: contentType of the artifact
 - size : size of the artifact
 - platform: platform of the artifact